rashidRizvi98/express-md/README.md

 ## Example URLs

-Given the “Using Express” example code and the directory structure shown above, a request for `http://localhost:3000/` would return `docs/index.md` (converted to HTML, of course).
+Given the directory structure shown above, a request for `http://localhost:3000/` would return `docs/index.md` (converted to HTML, of course).

 File extensions are handled automatically.
 In this example, the README file can be requested as `http://localhost:3000/README` or `http://localhost:3000/README.md`.